Vishal-Singh27/Tic-Tac-Toe-tkinter/README.md

 The only requirement is to have python install!
 > If you dont have python installed, in windows install it by microsoft store and in mac install via Homebrew.

+## Recently Added PVP support
+You can play with your friends too now in v1.1

 ## Usage
 Go to the mac-executable or windows-executable folder depending on your system and run the executable file "Tic-Tac-Toe".
 Or by running runner.py